-- Develop, review monitor Safety, Health, Equality & Diversity Policies and procedures. - Support the DSL in keeping staff and learners informed of Safeguarding updates. - Review the learning and working environment in training centres. - Help review and develop processes. - Help shape and promote policy.
+- Develop, review monitor Safety, Health, Equality & Diversity Policies and procedures. - Support the DSL in keeping staff and learners informed of Safeguarding and mental health updates. - Review the learning and working environment in training centres. - Help review and develop processes. - Help shape and promote policy.